koush/scrypted/plugins/sort-tracker/README.md

 # SORT Object Tracker for Scrypted

-This plugin adds object tracking capabilities to any camera in Scrypted.
+This provides object tracking capabilities for the Video Analysis plugin.